-In this article, you will also find information and links about bike share systems in other cool US cities: New York, Denver, South Lake Tahoe, and Orlando.
+Besides DC, in this article, you will find information and links about bike share systems in other cool US cities: New York, Denver, South Lake Tahoe, and Orlando.

 Washington DC, named after George Washington, the first president of the United States, was founded in July 16, 1791 to be the Nation’s new capital.
 The city is under the exclusive jurisdiction of the U.S. Congress, so it doesn’t belong to any particular state, this means that even though DC is the nucleus of democracy, its citizens ironically do not have congressional voting rights.

 Due to its historical background and its national and international relevance, DC’s attractions are countless.
 Impressive monuments and memorials, remarkable historical sites, amazing museums and galleries, breathtaking buildings, and wonderful parks make DC one of the most interesting and most visited cities in the US.
 The District occupies only 68.3 square miles, but its dense population, plus the half million commuters and the thousands of tourists that visit the city every day, cause traffic jams and congest public transportation, especially during the rush hours.

 The Capital Bikeshare system was launched in 2008 by the government in an effort to provide commuters with an alternate form of transportation.
 Capital Bikeshare has more than1800 bikes and about 200 stations located throughout the city where you can conveniently pick up or drop off your bike, which makes cycling an accessible, affordable and practical way to tour the city.
 With so many attractions to see, most being free of charge, cycling Washington DC is one of the most exciting, efficient and economical ways to explore the Nation’s capital, especially during the pleasant weather of spring and fall.